Neonatal and Pediatric Specialty Transport Services

 - Available for third-party transfers between two facilities

 Staffed with a dedicated critical care team 24 hours a day, Transport Services coordinates all aspects of transfers and transports.
-From the time a transport is requested, a care team member from Children’s Health will be involved to provide ongoing medical advice while the transport team mobilizes.
+From the time a transport is requested, an Attending Physician from Children’s Health will be involved to provide ongoing medical advice while the transport team mobilizes.

 Children’s Health Transport Services was the first neonatal/pediatric team in the nation to receive the Commission on Accreditation of Medical Transport Systems’ (CAMTS) accreditation in all three modes of transport – ground, helicopter and fixed-wing.
 Transport team members are required to have a variety of certifications, including BLS, ACLS, PALS and NRP, as well as advanced trauma certifications such as ATCN, ATLS or TNCC, and transport specialty certifications.